mkallies/notes/backend/backend.md

 // If Digital Ocean server: (rest is not needed) rsync --archive --chown=$USERNAME:$USERNAME ~/.ssh /home/$USERNAME

+// May need to add your own pub key to authorized_keys

 // Create new directory if it doesn't exist mkdir -p ~/.ssh